-The existing driveway will not create additional site disturbance or soil compaction and will require the removal of many trees.
-The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 100 feet long therefore no turn around will be required.
-The driveway is less than 400 feet therefore no pull-outs are required.
+The existing driveway will create a little additional site disturbance or soil compaction and will require the removal of no trees.
+The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is approximately 50 feet long therefore no turn around will be required and is less than 400 feet therefore no pull-outs will be required